Trump lawyer Giuliani in hospital after positive COVID test

 On Wednesday night, Giuliani was in Lansing, Michigan, to testify in a highly unusual 4 1/2-hour legislative hearing in which he pushed Republican lawmakers to ignore the certification of Joe Biden’s Michigan victory and appoint electors for Trump.
 He did not wear a mask, nor did lawyer Jenna Ellis, who was sitting next to him.
 At one point, he asked one of his witnesses — a Detroit election worker — if she would be comfortable removing her mask.
 But legislators said they could hear her.

-The Trump campaign said in a statement that Giuliani tested negative twice before his visits to Arizona, Michigan and Arizona.
+The Trump campaign said in a statement that Giuliani tested negative twice before his visits to Arizona, Michigan and Georgia.
 Unidentified Trump team members who had close contact with Giuliani are in self-isolation.

 “The Mayor did not experience any symptoms or test positive for COVID-19 until more than 48 hours after his return,” according to the statement.
 “No legislators in any state or members of the press are on the contact tracing list, under current CDC Guidelines.”